harmlessprince/taocomerce-docs/src/README.md

   - title: AI-Driven Insights (Coming Soon)
     details: We are working on AI-powered features for business owners to query the system and get quick insights into orders, payments, and other key metrics.

-footer: MIT Licensed | Copyright © 2018-present VuePress Community
+footer: MIT Licensed | Copyright © 2025-present ShopSynch
 ---

 ShopSynch is an innovative e-commerce platform designed to help small and medium-sized businesses (SMBs) sell online effortlessly and scale globally.
 Our goal is to provide a seamless, API-first e-commerce solution for businesses looking to integrate cutting-edge technology with flexibility and simplicity.